flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 In the case of low-power computing, it was more difficult for me to understand the retreat, as MIPS and ARM shared similar business models (IP licensing).
 Luckily, a previous interview from the Computer History Museum in 2011 also brought up the same question, resulting in this answer:

 > We made a mistake, we didn't realise how important the cellphone market was.
 Early there was no money to be made (...) but ARM got it by [investing in it](game-boy-advance#tab-1-2-a-new-cpu-venture).
-It was a very smart move and it turned out to be incredible leverage point.
+It was a very smart move and it turned out to be an incredible leverage point.
 We just looked at the gross margin and said "that's not a great return! we'd be better off putting our attention elsewhere" but of course, it turned out cell phones became smartphones [and then] became a gigantic. [@cpu-chm_mips]
 >
 > -- <cite>John Hennessy, co-founder of MIPS Computer Systems</cite>